enpasos/graalvmexample/README.md

 ### M3 - 2024-02-07

 - logging
-- configuration using application.yml and @Autowired injection
+- configuration using application.yml and @Autowired injecting a configuration bean from a submodule
+- using @Slf4j and @Data from lombok in a submodule component